Anouck-K/Master-s-Thesis/README.md

 Haverals, Wouter and Mike Kestemont.
 2023a.
 From exemplar to copy: the scribal appropriation of a hadewijch manuscript computationally explored. *Journal of Data Mining & Digital Humanities*, 23, On the Way to the
   Future of Digital Manuscript Studies.

 Haverals, Wouters and Mike Kestemont.
 2023b.
-The middle dutch manuscripts surviving from the carthusian monastery of herne (14th century): Constructing an open dataset of digital transcriptions. *Proceedings of the Computational Humanities Research Conference* 2023, 3558:135–152
+The middle dutch manuscripts surviving from the carthusian monastery of herne (14th century): Constructing an open dataset of digital transcriptions. *Proceedings of the Computational Humanities Research Conference 2023*, 3558:135–152

 Kwakkel, Erik.
 2002. *Die dietsche boeke die ons toebehoeren: de kartuizers van Herne en de productie van Middelnederlandse handschriften in de regio Brussel (1350-1400)*, volume 27.
 Peeters Publishers.